 It was inevitable to account for the evolution of the built environment from ancient times to the present.
 Although the intention was to show how contemporary inhabitants can be inspired by nature without needing to get inspired by a green building, just nature.
 As a dynamic system, architecture evolved, leaving evidence behind and generating change.
 As mentioned in the introduction, the standardization of the built environment and the socio-economic pressures boosted most of the built environment's current shape.
 If the natural environment were in the minds of millions of decision-makers in modern and contemporary history, fewer buildings would be needed.
 More consciousness would be applied in developing materials and techniques and pursuing a form of satisfaction that does not account for comfort, equilibrium, and respect but in imposition and economic benefits.
-The comparative analysis (Table 1) highlights the authors' opinions and informal assessments while visually analyzing each bioclimatic element mentioned in the literature review, observations to the site, and informed opinions.
+The comparative analysis (Table 1) highlights the

+Intentional and Unintentional Performance: Analyzing the Validity and Agency of Ancient Environmental Design on Contemporary Architecture Advancement authors' opinions and informal assessments while visually analyzing each bioclimatic element mentioned in the literature review, observations to the site, and informed opinions.
 Each element has annotations on whether each elements' nature intentionally or unintentionally benefits the human experience or environmental connection.

 Strategies AED OEMC SS

-Air flow U->I I U
+Air flow U->I 1 U Key:

-Composting NA ı -
+Composting NA I I

-Food gardens U->I 1
+Food gardens U->I I 1 envir

-Food production U->I I ı
+Food production U->I I 1 archi

-Infiltration U->I I U->I
+Infiltration U->I ļ U->I U->I=

-Irrigation systems U->I I I
+Irrigation systems U->I I I NA=

-Landscape interventions U->I ı U->I
+Landscape interventions U->I I U->I

-Plazas ı I U
+Plazas 1 1 U

-Sewage lines U->I I U->I
+Sewage lines U->I 1 U->I

 Transitional spaces U->I U->I U

-Transitional spaces • 0 / 1 ·

-Vegetated amenities U->I I ı
+Vegetated amenities U->I I 1

-· 1 I U->I
+Walk paths U->I I U->I

+Water harvesting U->I I 1

-Key: AED= Ancient Environmental Design, OEMC= Other environmental approaches in modern and contemporary architecture, SS= Sample SIte, U=Unintentional, I=Intentional, U->I= Unintentional that through time became Intentional, and NA= Not Assessed/Applicable.
+AED= Ancient Environmental Design, OEMC= Other environmental approaches in modern and contemporary architecture, SS= Sample SIte, U=Unintentional, I=Intentional, U->I= Unintentional that through time became Intentional, and NA= Not Assessed/Applicable.